Skip to main content

 Museum and Programming

 A regional museum, the MHC documents, studies, and interprets the culture and history of Southern Appalachia.
-It provides museum services to western North Carolina, collects artifacts, builds exhibitions, and showcases traditional skills including craft and music.
-The MHC has produced books and musical recordings, and continues to enrich curricula for K-12 and university students.
+It provides museum services to western North Carolina, collects artifacts, builds exhibitions, and showcases traditional skills.
+The MHC has produced books and musical recordings, and enriches curricula for K-12 and university students.

 Major exhibits have examined the Scotch-Irish, handicraft traditions, Plott Hounds, and mountain trout.
 The Smithsonian Institution and the American Folklife Center have adopted some of its programming.
 The collection of over 10,000 artifacts was started in the early 20th Century by faculty and staff at WCU.
 It is rich in agricultural implements, logging and woodworking tools, textiles, and transportation equipment.

-The MHC is committed to public history, especially to interpreting current academic studies of Appalachia.
+The MHC is committed to public history and interpreting current studies of Appalachia.
 Student workers are involved in every aspect of the MHC's work and the our professional staff is committed to helping them with their career path.
-Download this pdf to see the MHC's impact on the region in 2019.
+Download this pdf to see the MHC's impact on the region in 2020-21.

 Partnerships across the WCU campus

-We are proud of the partnerships we have created with our WCU colleagues.
-These partnerships result in students and classes creating real-world products such as physical and digital exhibits, research endeavors, and educational programs for the Mountain Heritage Center and community groups.
+We are proud of the partnerships developed with our WCU colleagues.
+These partnerships result in students and classes creating real-world products such as physical and digital exhibits, research endeavors, and educational programs for the MHC and community groups.

-The MHC has worked with members of the History Department, Dr.'s Andrew Denson, Rob Ferguson, and Jessie Swigger; members of the Anthropology Department including Dr.'s Ted Coyle, Jane Eastman, and Ben Steere; and members of the Art Department including Dr. Erin Tapley
+The MHC has worked with Dr.'s Andrew Denson, Rob Ferguson, and Jessie Swigger from the History Department, members of the Anthropology Department including Dr.'s Ted Coyle, Jane Eastman, and Ben Steere; Dr. Erin Tapley from the Art Department, and members of the Communications Department.

-Partnerships with offices across campus have included Center for Career and Professional Development, Center for Community Engagement and Service Learning, Hunter Library, Special and Digital Collections at Hunter Library, WCU Special Events, and digitalheritage.org.
+Partnerships across campus have included Center for Career and Professional Development, Center for Community Engagement and Service Learning, Hunter Library, Special and Digital Collections at Hunter Library, and WCU Special Events.

 Partnerships with student groups have included History Club and Pride of the Mountains Marching Band.